tidy-finance/website/docs/41_option_pricing_via_machine_learning.md

 Despite the computational challenges, implementation in R is not tedious at all because we can use the API to `tensorflow`.

-## Option Pricing
+## Option pricing

-To apply Machine Learning methods in a relevant field of finance we focus on option pricing.
+To apply ML methods in a relevant field of finance we focus on option pricing.
 In its most basic form, Call options give the owner the right but not the obligation to buy a specific stock (the underlying) at a specific price (the strike price $K$) at a specific date (the exercise date $T$).
 The Black–Scholes price ([Black1971]) of a call option for a non-dividend-paying underlying stock is given by
 $$
 \begin{aligned}
   C(S, T) &= \Phi(d_1)S - \Phi(d_1 - \sigma\sqrt{T})Ke^{-r T} \\